longkunxuluke/longkunxuluke.github.io/_pages/about.md

 ## Research Interests

 My research is mainly about theoretical and computational chemistry.
 I develop and apply computational methods to study the effects of electrostatic environment on various chemical properties and reactions.

+I think a good computational method should be theoretically simple, easy to use and generally effective for most systems.
+I think a good calculation should aim to predict something new that has never been reported or explain the physical mechanism that cannot be (fully) explained experimentally, not to repeat the experimental conclusion.

 I am particularly interested in the following topics:

 ### 1. Electrostatic catalysis in unusual solvent environment;